Strolling along Laguna Beach

 The Pacific Coast Highway scenic drive in Southern California

 The beautiful Pacific Coast Highway, commonly referred to as the PCH, starts in San Diego and ends in Northern California’s Mendocino County.
-One great route (if you want to stay in Southern California) is to drive from San Diego to San Luis Obispo.
-Along the way, you will take in the most stunning coastal scenery, as well as pass through many quaint beach towns and sights of interest.
-Although the Southern portion of this drive is not nearly as spectacular visually as the Central/Northern portion, it is still more than worthy of your time.
-If you have the time, plan a week or so for the entire drive up the coast.
+One great short route is to drive from San Diego to San Luis Obispo.
+Along the way, you will take in the most stunning coastal scenery, as well as pass through many quaint beach towns.
+Although the Southern portion of this drive is not nearly as spectacular visually as the Central/Northern portion, it is still worth the drive.
+Plan a week or more to explore in its’ entirety.

 7. Take advantage of the extraordinary hiking trails at Griffith Observatory

-Head over for an afternoon hike at the Griffith Observatory, one of L.A’s best attractions.
 A few miles of short, yet steep trails will take you up close to the Hollywood sign.
-Asides from a prime view of the famous sign, there are some great views of the skyline and surrounding hills here.
+You will also take in some great views of the skyline and surrounding hills here.
 Then after you hike, you can take in the views of the starry night skies at the observatory.
-One of the best spots in the city for night views of Los Angeles!
+This was one of my favorite hiking experiences since moving here – it was so cool to see the iconic sign in such close proximity.

-Best view of the Hollywood sign at the Griffith Observatory
+Hollywood sign seen from the Griffith Observatory hike

 Address: 2800 E Observatory Ave, Los Angeles, CA 90027